joostdecock/site/_includes/measurements/seatcircumference.md

-{% include figure.html url="/img/potw/potw.jpg" %}
+{% include measurementTabs.html measurement="seatcircumference" %}

 The **seat circumference** is the measurement around the fullest part of your bum.